Skip to main content

 We checked the first-party data available for this topic and used only aggregate, anonymous results.
 The useful sample was 408 completed public Cheers AI Visibility Grader reports from March 11 through May 28, 2026.

-The median overall score was 67.
-The average overall score was 66.9.
-In that sample, 68.1% of completed reports scored 60 or higher, and 24.8% scored 80 or higher.
+The median overall score was 67 and the average was 66.9.
+In this opt-in sample, 68.1% of completed reports scored 60 or higher, and 24.8% scored 80 or higher.
+Those figures describe this grader's users and formula during the stated period.
+They do not establish that 80 is universally strong or that a score below 60 proves a particular technical problem.

 Why the score is not the whole answer